The Banking Regulation Review: Monaco

 Furthermore, pursuant to Article 8 of the treaty on exchange control of 14 April 1945, any infringements of the French prudential legislation applicable to Monegasque credit institutions that constitute criminal sanctions pursuant to this legislation may be prosecuted before the French criminal courts.

 iv Banking confidentiality

 Monegasque credit institutions are subject to banking confidentiality.
 Ordinance No. 3,021 provides that credit institutions located in the territory of Monaco are subject to the provisions of Article L 511-33 of the CMF relating to banking secrecy, which should be read in combination with Article 308 of the Monegasque Criminal Code, which criminalises more generally any breach of legal professional secrecy.
 Pursuant to Article 308 of the Criminal Code, any breach of the banking secrecy provisions as defined by Article L 511-33 of the CMF may lead to criminal sentences of imprisonment of six months to one year or fines ranging from €9,000 to €18,000, or both.

-As an exception, credit institutions may transmit confidential information to fulfil legal obligations, in particular towards the ACPR and the French Central Bank in the context of prudential controls, towards the SICCFIN in the context of the fight against money laundering and to the judicial authorities upon their request in the context of criminal proceedings.
+As an exception, credit institutions may transmit confidential information to fulfil legal obligations, in particular towards the ACPR and the French Central Bank in the context of prudential controls, towards a Monegasque-specific authority, the SICCFIN, in the context of the fight against money laundering and to the judicial authorities upon their request in the context of criminal proceedings.